-- Applicants whose proposals address gender-based violence (GBV) through their projects must estimate the total cost of these activities as a separate line item in their proposed budgets (see PRM’s budget template).
+- Applicants whose proposals address GBV through their projects must estimate the total cost of these activities as a separate line item in their proposed budgets (see PRM’s budget template).
 Proposals and budgets must include details of any sub-agreements associated with the project.

 Page limits: Multi-year proposals using PRM’s multi-year template must be no more than 20 pages in length (Times New Roman 12 point font, one inch margins on all sides).
 If the applicant does not use PRM’s recommended templates, proposals must not exceed 15 pages in length.
 Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal.
 These attachments do not count toward the page limit total however annexes cannot be relied upon as a key source of project information.
 The proposal narrative must be able to stand on its own in the application process.
 Proposals exceeding the page limit will not be considered.